zhiwen-you/zhiwen-you.github.io/_pages/photographs.md

 ---
 layout: page
 permalink: /photographs/
+title: Photographs
+description: Welcome to my photography collection!
+Here I share some of my favorite photographs capturing moments and scenes while traveling.
 nav: true
 nav_order: 5
 ---

-## My Photography Collection

-Welcome to my photography collection!
-Here I share some of my favorite photographs capturing moments and scenes while traveling.

 <!-- You can add your photographs here using markdown image syntax or HTML -->
 <!-- Example: